-And his rapidity was increased after having run some hundred yards, for Pitou had cast a glance behind him, and had seen the horseman oblige his horse to take the same immense leap which he had taken over the ditch on the roadside.
-From that moment there could be no longer a doubt in the mind of the fugitive that the horseman was, in reality, in pursuit of him, and, consequently, the fugitive had increased his speed, never again turning his head for fear of losing time.
-What most urged him on at that moment was not the clattering on the paved road-that noi was deadened by the clover and the fallow fields; what nost urged him on was a sort of cry which pursued him, the last syllable of his name pronounced by the horseman, a sort of hou! hou! which appeared to be uttered angrily, and which reached him on the wings of the wind, which he was endeavoring to outstrip.
-But after having maintained this sharp race during ten minutes, Pitou began to feel that his chest became oppressed-the blood rushing to his head-his eyes began to wander.
-It seemed to him that his knees became more and more developed-that his loins were filling with small pebbles.
-From time to time he stumbled over the furrows; he who usually raised his feet so high when running, that every nail in the soles of his shoes were visible.
-At last the horse, created superior to man in the art of running, gained on the biped Pitou, who, at the same time, heard the voice of the horseman, who no longer cried, "Hou! hou!" but clearly and distinctly, "Pitou!
-Piton!"
+And his rapidity was increased after having run some hundred yards, for Pitou had cast a glance behind him, and had seen the horseman oblige his horse to take the same immense leap which he had taken over the ditch by the roadside.

+From that moment there could be no longer a doubt in the mind of the fugitive that the horseman was, in reality, in pursuit of him, and consequently the fugitive had increased his speed, never again turning his head, for fear of losing time.
+What most urged him on at that moment was not the clattering on the paved road, that noise was deadened by the clover and the fallow fields; what most urged him on was a sort of cry which pursued him, the last syllable of his name pronounced by the horseman, a sort of hou! hou! which appeared to be uttered angrily, and which reached him on the wings of the wind, which he was endeavoring to outstrip.

+But after having maintained this sharp race during ten minutes, Pitou began to feel that his chest became oppressed, the blood rushed to his head, his eyes began to wander.
+It seemed to him that his knees became more and more developed, that his loins were filling with small pebbles.
+From time to time he stumbled over the furrows, he who usually raised his feet so high, when running, that every nail in the soles of his shoes was visible.

+At last the horse, created superior to man in the art of running, gained on the biped Pitou, and at the same time he heard the voice of the horseman, who no longer cried Hou! hou! but clearly and distinctly, Pitou!
+Pitou!

 All was over.
 All was lost.

 However, Pitou endeavored to continue the race.
-It had become a sort of mechanical movement.
-Suddenly, his knees failed him; he staggered and fell at full length with his face to the ground.
-But at the same time that he thus fell he fully resolved not to get up again-at all events of his own free will; and he received a lash from a horsewhip, which wound round his loins.
+It had become a sort of mechanical movement; he rushed on, impelled by the power of repulsion.
+Suddenly, his knees failed him; he staggered and fell at full length, with his face to the ground.

+But at the same time that he thus fell, fully resolved not to get up again, at all events, of his own free will, he received a lash from a horsewhip which wound round his loins.